John-Smith-UK/Mega_Bezel/README.md

 - **Reflection  Mask Amount**
   - How much the image darkens the reflection
 - **Follow Layer**
-  - Which layer should the image mask match, Default is 4, Following the Device
+  - Which layer should the image mask match, Default is 4, Following the DeviceImage
   - **0 - FULL**
   - **1 - TUBE**
   - **2 - BEZEL**